 These Frequently Asked Questions (FAQs), prepared by the co-chairs of the Social Sciences Implementation Committee, address questions that have been raised by faculty, students, staff, and alumni in the College of Human Ecology.

 Why is the social sciences review focused primarily on the College of Human Ecology?

-Presently, the implementation committee is examining two options for building a preeminent public policy entity at Cornell:
+The implementation committee was charged with examining two options for building a preeminent public policy entity at Cornell:

 - Further strengthening and focusing the College of Human Ecology as a college focused on public policy with affiliations to policy faculty across campus;

 - Creating a cross-college policy school situated between the College of Human Ecology and the College of Arts and Sciences.

 Because the College of Human Ecology houses many of Cornell’s core faculty with expertise in policy, the new university-wide entity will need to involve these faculty and either of the two new proposed re-organizations will have implications for the college.
 If the college becomes focused on public policy, the objective would be to maximize and add to the unique and well-respected strengths of the college, to preserve its land-grant mission, and to strengthen its educational programming at all levels.
 If the cross-college school option advances, Human Ecology leadership would need to further consider how to oversee its three remaining academic units and the shared Division of Nutritional Sciences.